Spending too much time using your phone without taking a break may put you at risk for “smartphone thumb” or "texting thumb" injury.

 It had to happen at some point.
 You probably know that repetitive motion may cause hand injuries.
 It makes sense that constant smartphone use could result in injuries as well.

-If you’re one of those people who has your smartphone in your hand constantly, you may want to rethink it.
+If you’re one of those people who has your smartphone in your hand constantly, you may want to rethink it: You could be risking a "smartphone thumb" or "texting thumb" injury.

 In one case study, a team of San Diego doctors describe chronic left thumb pain and loss of motion in a 29-year-old man who played the game Candy Crush constantly — as in all day for six to eight weeks.